Bronya-Rand/Prome-VN-Extension/README.md

    <center>
     <img src="./.github/focus-mode.png"/>
    </center>
-5. Defocus Mode - Similar to Focus Mode, but focuses primarily on making the focused sprite more noticeable by darkening other characters (works alongside Focus Mode).
+5. Darken Character Sprites - Similar to Focus Mode, but focuses primarily on making the focused sprite more noticeable by darkening other characters.
    > This feature is only supported in a Group Chat VN.
+This feature also works alongside `Focus Mode` itself.
    <center>
     <img src="./.github/defocus.png"/>
    </center>